 There’s currently no cure for psoriasis, but there are many treatments available.
 Your doctor may prescribe one of the following:

-Your doctor may have trouble determining the cause of your condition by looking at it because these conditions look so similar.
+Because these conditions look so similar, your doctor may have trouble determining the cause of your condition by simply looking at it.
 If this occurs, you may need to have a biopsy.
 Finding a clear cause will help you get the treatment you need sooner.